top of page

 ULV Truck Spraying Applications

-When West Nile Virus positive rates and/or mosquito populations are intensely high, we will treat problematic areas with truck mounted equipment at night to reduce adult mosquitoes populations.
+When West Nile Virus positive rates and/or mosquito populations are elevated, we will treat problematic areas with truck mounted equipment at night to reduce adult mosquitoes populations.

 This process is called ULV (ultra-low volume) spraying, where a very minimal amount of insecticide (think 2oz) will be misted in tiny droplets over a large area (think a football field).
 Those droplets will float and hang in the air, waiting for a tiny mosquito to fly through them.
-This process and the products we use are certified by the EPA and backed with scientific research.
 We spray only when mosquitoes are active, and very few other insects are.

 All applications are on a weather permitting basis.
 Winds in excess of 8-10mph or temperatures below 60F will halt operations.
 Crews will attempt to resume operations the following evening.